Form SSA 10 Instructions

 First, if you were receiving spousal benefits at the time of your spouse’s passing, then you only need to complete the items that are circled.
 All other applicants must complete the entire application.

-Second, if you have not yet reached full retirement age (FRA) and apply for survivor benefits, you may be subject to an earnings test.
+Second, if you have not yet reached full retirement age (FRA) and apply for survivors benefits, you may be subject to an earnings test.
 Before continuing your application, you may want to read How Work Affects Your Benefits, published by the Social Security Administration.

 Finally, the Social Security Administration will calculate the amount of your benefits based upon all insurance benefits for which you are eligible.
 Although you may be applying for benefits based upon your deceased spouse’s history, you may be entitled to higher benefits if you have your own work history or if you qualify for benefits based upon another marriage.